Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

+extends to a bounded bilinear map $\text{\got I}: L^{p}(\R^n)\times L^{q}(\R^n) \rightarrow L^1(\R_+^{n+1})$ with explicit norm estimates that only depend on $\Delta_p(A,B)$ and the ellipticity constants, and do not depend on the dimension $n$.
+This feature of Theorem \ref{t: bilincomplex} may be of independent interest, since it is in keeping with many results in harmonic analysis where the emphasis lies on the independence on the dimension (e.g., applications to infinite-dimensional analysis).
+A notable example is a theorem of Stein on the Riesz transforms \cite{SteinRiesz}, after which followed an array of generalizations.
+One of them is a theorem by A. Volberg and the second-named author of the present paper \cite{DV} which was proven by a reduction to a bilinear estimate akin to \eqref{eq: bilincomplex}, but with the Poisson semigroup instead of the heat one.
+The current authors later obtained a considerably more general result \cite{CD} by further developing this method.

-Bilinear embedding is a type of estimates that has been instrumental in proving a variety of sharp results, e.g. Riesz transform estimates \cite{PV,NV,DV-AB,DV,PSW,CD,DP} and recently also general spectral multiplier results \cite{CD-mult, CD-OU}.
+Thus bilinear embedding is a type of estimate that has been instrumental in proving a variety of sharp results, e.g. Riesz transform estimates \cite{PV,NV,DV-AB,DV,PSW,CD,DP} and recently also general spectral multiplier results \cite{CD-mult, CD-OU}.
+It appears to us that in the absence of regularity of the coefficients our method cannot be directly adapted for proving boundedness of Riesz transforms; this would require a new idea.